awln/graft/README.md

 Implementation and features are described in
 Raft dissertation: https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf.
 Paper contains recommended threading model and alternatives for RPC implementations.

-Leader Election is separated into a Prepare-Accept approach to prevent partitioned node from forcing up-to-date leaders to step down, violating the Leader Completeness property (section 9.6).
+Leader Election is separated into a Prepare-Accept approach to prevent partitioned node from forcing up-to-date leaders to retrigger an election (section 9.6).
 Additonal Raft thread: https://groups.google.com/g/raft-dev/c/JEtBYaPpHXo

 # Raft Abstract
 Raft is a consensus algorithm for managing a replicated